sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 This second message will arrive too.

-*Note*: the event hub now contains two message which are not directly removed from this page.
+*Note*: the Event hub now contains two message which are not directly removed from this page.
 These JSON format differs from the actual alert messages.
 Mixing these messages will lead additional caused by the two message formats.
 This is not a problem.
 You can switch to the 'raw' visualization to overcome this table behavior.

  ## Load the stream analytics job query